AdobeDocs/mobile-services.fr-FR/help/ios/configuration/sdk-methods.md

 Voici une liste des méthodes fournies par la bibliothèque iOS.

-Le SDK prend actuellement en charge plusieurs solutions Adobe Experience Cloud, notamment Analytics, Target, Audience Manager et le service d'identité Adobe Experience Platform.
+The SDK currently has support for multiple Adobe Experience Cloud Solutions, including Analytics, Target, Audience Manager, and the Adobe Experience Platform Identity Service.

 * **setAppExtensionType**

    Configure le paramètre du SDK Adobe Mobile de façon à déterminer le type d’extension en cours d’exécution.

    Valeurs possibles :
-   * `ADBMobileAppExtensionTypeRegular` - extension est fournie avec une application contenant.
+   * `ADBMobileAppExtensionTypeRegular` - extension is bundled with a containing app.
-   * `ADBMobileAppExtensionTypeStandAlone` - extension n'est pas fournie avec une application contenant.
+   * `ADBMobileAppExtensionTypeStandAlone` - n’est pas fournie avec une application contenant.
    >[!TIP]
    >
    >This method should **only** be used if your app has an extension or is a stand-alone extension.
 For more information, see *ADBMobileAppExtensionType* below.